 - Mix the oat flakes well with the baking powder and salt.

-- In a large bowl, whisk together the butter and hazelnut butter until you get a creamy mixture.
-Add the sugar and vanilla concentrate and mix.
+- In a large bowl, whisk the butter and hazelnut butter until creamy.
+Add the sugar and vanilla extract and mix.

-- In another bowl, whisk together the water, maple syrup and egg, then add to the buttercream.
-Mix well.
+- In another bowl, whisk together the water, maple syrup, and egg, then add to the buttercream.
+Mix everything together well.

 - Gradually add the oatmeal and mix everything together.
-Towards the end it works best with the hands.
+Towards the end, it's best to use your hands.

-- Cover a baking tray with baking paper, form small balls from the dough (preferably as much as fits on a tablespoon) and place on the baking paper.
+- Line a baking sheet with parchment paper, form the dough into small balls (ideally enough to fit on a tablespoon) and place them on the parchment paper.
 Flatten the balls with the bottom of a glass.
-The dough tends to stick to the glass, but comes off easily with a knife.
+The dough tends to stick to the glass, but it can be easily removed with a knife.

-- Put the cookies in the preheated oven and bake on the middle shelf for about 15 to 20 minutes until golden brown.
+- Place the cookies in the preheated oven and bake on the middle rack for about 15 to 20 minutes until golden brown.

-- Leave to cool on a wire rack, spread the jelly on one half, top with the other half and finally place half a hazelnut with the same jelly on the double-decker cookie.
+- Allow to cool on a rack, spread one half with the jelly, place another half on top and finally place half a hazelnut with the same jelly on the double-decker cookie.

-Conclusion: the salty butter and nuts give the otherwise rather coarse oatmeal biscuits a rich, luxurious touch.
-The finely sour, not too sweet and slightly tart jelly complemented with a nice fruitiness without dominating.
-Very tasty biscuits that are better not kept in a biscuit tin, but baked fresh and then served on the Advent plate and eaten quickly ...
+Conclusion: The salty butter and nuts give these otherwise rather coarse oatmeal cookies a rich, luxurious flavor.
+The delicately sour, not overly sweet, and slightly tart jelly complements them with a lovely fruitiness without dominating.
+These are truly delicious cookies, which are best left over from a cookie tin and baked fresh to serve on an Advent plate and eaten quickly...

-The hazelnut comes out best, almost chocolaty, when the biscuits have cooled down for a few hours.
-Since the oat flakes have a very present taste of their own, I recommend using the hazelnut butter generously with this recipe.
-If you use the mush in a shortcrust pastry or a cream, you should be sparing with it.
+The hazelnut, almost chocolatey, comes out best when the cookies have cooled for a few hours.
+Since the oatmeal has a rather strong flavor, I recommend using the hazelnut butter generously in this recipe.
+However, if you're using the butter in a shortcrust pastry or cream, you'll want to use it sparingly.

-Wine accompaniment: if you prefer wine instead of tea or coffee, we recommend the Bastardo from Domaine Conceito from the Douro - it is beautifully fruity and at the same time tart, has a lot of character, but does not overwhelm the pastry with heavy tannins or too much body.
+Wine pairing: If you prefer wine to tea or coffee, we recommend the Bastardo from Domaine Conceito in the Douro region – it's beautifully fruity yet tart, with plenty of character, but doesn't overwhelm the pastry with heavy tannins or too much body.
 A great combination!